John Fisher, 1st Baron Fisher: First Sea Lord (1904–1910)

-In his capacity as First Sea Lord, Fisher proposed multiple times to King Edward VII that Britain should take advantage of its naval superiority to "Copenhagen" the German fleet at Kiel – that is, to destroy it with a pre-emptive surprise attack without declaration of war, as the Royal Navy had done against the Danish Navy during the Napoleonic Wars.
+In his capacity as First Sea Lord, Fisher proposed multiple times to King Edward VII that Britain should take advantage of its naval superiority to "Copenhagen" the German fleet at Kiel—that is, to destroy it with a pre-emptive surprise attack without declaration of war, as the Royal Navy had done against the Danish Navy during the Napoleonic Wars.
 In his memoirs, Fisher records a conversation where he was informed that "by all from the German Emperor downwards [he] was the most hated man in Germany", as the Emperor "had heard of [Fisher's] idea for the "Copenhagening" of the German Fleet."
 Fisher further added that he doubted that the suggestion had leaked out, and believed that "[the Emperor] only said it because he knew it was what [the British] ought to have done."

 In 1908, he predicted that war between Britain and Germany would occur in October 1914, which later proved accurate, basing his statement on the projected completion of the widening of the Kiel Canal, which would allow Germany to move its large warships safely from the Baltic to the North Sea.
 He was appointed a Knight Grand Cross of the Royal Victorian Order (GCVO) that year.

 On 7 December 1909, he was created Baron Fisher.
 He took the punning motto "Fear God and dread nought" on his coat of arms as a reference to Dreadnought.

 Before the war (1911–1914)

-He retired to Kilverstone Hall on 25 January 1911, his 70th birthday.
+He retired to Kilverstone Hall in Norfolk on 25 January 1911, his 70th birthday.

 In 1912, Fisher was appointed chairman of the Royal Commission on Fuel and Engines, with a view to converting the entire fleet to oil.
 Classified "Secret", Fisher's Commission reported in on 27 November 1912, with two follow-up reports on 27 February 1913 and 10 February 1914.

 Once the First World War broke out in August 1914, Fisher was a 'constant' visitor to Churchill at the Admiralty.